ckeditor/ckeditor4/tests/plugins/emoji/manual/emojimatchlabel.md

 @bender-ui: collapsed
 @bender-include: ../_helpers/tools.js

-1. Focus editor.
+1. Focus the editor.
 1. Type `:smiling_face:`

 ## Expected:

-Emoji suggestion box appears with match: `☺️ smiling_face`
+The emoji suggestion box appears with the match: `☺️ smiling_face`.

 ## Unexpected:

-Emoji suggestion box appears with match: `☺️ :smiling_face:`
+The emoji suggestion box appears with the match: `☺️ :smiling_face:`.